kiad4631/Persian-Document-Classification/README.md

   2) Elimination of all characters except the Persian characters
   3) Deletion stop words

 Then the final text file is given to the model and is trained.
-You can download pre-trained and cleaned embeddings of the 166,000 documents hamshahri from [here](https://drive.google.com/open?id=1vmdgHgNje5r18VpZ2xf2cbdu5l_bfOXd) or train it and the classifier with [_train_gensim&classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/gensim) code.
+You can download pre-trained and cleaned embeddings of the 166,000 documents hamshahri from [here](https://drive.google.com/open?id=1vmdgHgNje5r18VpZ2xf2cbdu5l_bfOXd) or train it and classify with [_train_gensim&classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/gensim) code.

 ## PyText
 PyText is a deep-learning based NLP modeling framework built on PyTorch.
-For applying this framwork the first step is cloning the pytext repository: https://github.com/facebookresearch/pytext
+For applying this framwork the first step is cloning the pytext repository in your own directory: https://github.com/facebookresearch/pytext

 As you can see in __"Train your first text classifier"__ section of this repo, there is a _docnn.json_ file that is required for training.